grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 user.Assign(resource);
 ```

 I consider this approach simpler but more limited.
-I find that it encourages me to shape the domain objects in a similar way the DTOs are designed (because one object wraps one DTO).
+I find that it encourages me to shape the domain objects similarly to how the DTOs are designed (because one object wraps one DTO).

-When mapping, I unpack the DTO and pass specific parts into my domain object:
+When mapping, I unpack the DTO and pass specific parts into my domain objects:

 ```csharp
 var user = new User(userDto.Name, userDto.Surname, new Address(userDto.City, userDto.Street));